sahib/brig/docs/introduction.rst

 	$ brig remote list
     NAME   FINGERPRINT  ROUNDTRIP  LASTSEEN
-    alice  QmUDSXt27    ∞          ✘ no route (yet)
+    bob    QmUDSXt27    ∞          ✔ Apr 16 17:31:01
 	# Yep that works.
 	$ brig remote ping bob
-	TODO: output
+    ping to bob: ✔ (0.00250ms)

-	# Cool, we really can reach them.
+Cool, we are ready to reach them.
+Note that ``brig remote list`` only shows if a another node is really online. ``brig remote ping <name>`` sends an actual message to them which will only be replied back if they mutually authenticated us!

 .. note:: About open ports: